ludovicm67/sympa-internship/README.md

 # Sympa internship

 To build all the pdf files, just run `make`, `make all` or `make pdf`.
-You will need to have `pandoc` installed on your machine.
+You will need to have `pandoc` and `pdftk` installed on your machine.

 ## DIARY